The Performing Arts LLC is open to Peck School of the Arts students who are pursuing a major or minor in Dance, Music, and/or Theatre.

 To give students the opportunity to explore the dance, music, and theatre culture of Milwaukee while connecting with fellow students and supplementing classroom information.

-Required Courses (minimum one course out of the three listed)
+Required Courses (minimum one course out of the four listed)

 In Their Own Words